DigitalProductschool/AgenticAICoach/README.md

 # Technical Implementation

 Our open-source project uses CrewAI for the implementation and orchestration of collaborative multi-agentic AI systems.
-It is pioneered by the [AI Makerspace](https://github.com/DigitalProductschool/AI-Makerspace) community of DPS to democratize coaching and make AI entrepreneurship coaching scalable and accessible to all teams.
+It is pioneered by the [AI Makerspace](https://github.com/DigitalProductschool/AI-Makerspace) community of DPS to make AI entrepreneurship coaching scalable and accessible to all teams.
 DPS community of AI engineers are all invited to contribute by submitting Agents Tasks, and Crews.

 ## Features